zk1tty/bunzz-Vesting-module/doc/Overview.md

 - Both ContractOwner and Beneficiary can release the token being vested, and transfer it to Beneficiary wallet.
 - ContractOwner can revoke an existing vesting schedule.

+Caution: Contract doesn't support native token such as Ether on Ethereum network.

 ## Use case

 - As a token-sales manager of your project token: